jimlinntu/myfirstcomputer/README.md

 * OS: [Ubuntu 18.04](http://old-releases.ubuntu.com/releases/18.04.2/ubuntu-18.04.2-desktop-amd64.iso)
     * I use [balenaEtcher](https://www.balena.io/etcher/) to create a bootable usb drive.
     * Make sure to tick `Install third-party software` when you install by the GUI.
+    * I personally use the linux 5.4.0-48-generic kernel (You can see your version by `uname -r`).

 ## Installation